mattyz777/rust-blockchain/docs/grammar_new/4_trait.md

 # From<T>

 - Define how to convert one type into another.
-- Consumes the input value (takes ownership), so the original value cannot be used afterwards.
+- move, the original value cannot be used afterwards.
 - `.into()` is just a convenience that calls `From::from`.

 ```rs